Ridda Wars: Battle of Abraq

 The defeated rebel tribes retreated to Abraq, where more clansmen of the Ghatfan, the Hawazin, and the Tayy were gathered.
 Abu Bakr left a residual force under the command of An-Numan ibn Muqarrin at Dhu Qissa and returned with his main army to Medina.
 The remaining rebels retreated to Buzakha, where rival prophet claimant Tulayha had moved with his army from Samira.
 Then, after the rebels retreated from the outskirts of Medina, the caliph went further to the north to crush another Bedouin rebellion in Dumat al-Jandal.

-In mid-August of the year 632, Battle of Abraq occured at the Abraq area, situated approximately 8 kilometres (5.0 miles) north of Al Hinakiyah.
+In mid-August of the year 632, Battle of Abraq occurred at the Abraq area, situated approximately 8 kilometres (5.0 miles) north of Al Hinakiyah.
 It is within the Nejd region against rebellious Arab tribes led by Hibal ibn Khuwailid.
-In response to the rebels retreating into Abraq, Abu Bakr As-Siddiq personally lead a corps traveled to Al-Rabadha. where he met the the rebels from Banu Dhubyan, Banu Bakr ibn Abd Manat, and May others.There, they clashed at al-Abraq.
+In response to the rebels retreating into Abraq, Abu Bakr As-Siddiq personally led a corps to Al-Rabadha where he met the rebels from Banu Dhubyan, Banu Bakr ibn Abd Manat, and May others.
+There, they clashed at al-Abraq.
 Al-Harith ibn Fulan, a member of the Banu Subay', and Awf ibn Fulan ibn Sinan were killed in the fighting, while Al-Hutay'ah was taken prisoner.
 After the battle, Abu Bakr stayed in Abraq for a few days.
 The Banu Dhubyan, who dominated the region.
 Abraq was then reserved for the horses of the Muslims, while the rest of the land in Al-Rabadha was turned into communal pasture area.